OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## ✅ Checkpoint

 At this point, you have created an activated user with a password using the Users API.
-This has allowed you to see how a User is represented on Okta and how a User is created when using any of Okta's Management SDKs.
+This has allowed you to see how a User is represented in Okta.

 # Lab 4.3: Update an Okta User Profile Via the Users API

-🎯 Objective: Update an existing Okta User's profile using an API request.
+🎯 Objective: Update an existing Okta User using a request from the Okta Users API collection in Postman.

 ⏱️ Duration: 15 min